 - IAS 1, 'Financial statement presentation'.
-The main change resulting from the amendment in this standard is a requirement for entities to group items presented in 'other comprehensive income' (OCI) on the basis of whether they are potentially reclassifiable to profit or loss subsequently (reclassification adjustments).
+The main change resulting from the amendments in this standard is a requirement for entities to group items presented in 'other comprehensive income' (OCI) on the basis of whether they are potentially reclassifiable to profit or loss subsequently (reclassification adjustments).
 The amendments do not address which items are presented in OCI.
-The amendments do not have any effect on the Fund's financial statements as currently no items are being reported in Other Comprehensive Income.
+The amendments do not have any effect on the Fund's financial statements.